larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 Children, it is the last hour; and just as you heard that antichrist is coming, even now many antichrists have appeared.
 From this we know that it is the last hour.

 Rev. 1:1
-The Revelation of Jesus Christ, which God gave Him to show to His slaves the things which must soon happen; and He indicated _this_ by sending _it_ through His angel to His slave John,
+The Revelation of Jesus Christ, which God gave Him to show to His slaves the things which must soon<sup>[7]</sup> happen; and He indicated _this_ by sending _it_ through His angel to His slave John,

 Rev. 1:3
-Blessed is he who reads and those who hear the words of the prophecy and keep the things which are written in it, for the time is **near**.
+Blessed is he who reads and those who hear the words of the prophecy and keep the things which are written in it, for the time is **near**<sup>[1]</sup>.

 Rev. 2:11
 He who has an ear, let him hear what the Spirit says to the churches.
 He who overcomes will never be hurt by the second death.’